underscoreio/essential-slick/src/pages/3-modifying.md

 ### Updating Multiple Fields

-We can update more than one field at the same time by `map`ping the query down to a tuple of the columns we care about...
+We can update more than one field at the same time by mapping the query down to a tuple of the columns we care about...

 ~~~ scala
 val query = messages.